mitre-attack/attack-website/CUSTOMIZING.md

 Additionally, redirections made by the module should also be stored inside of the module.
 Take a look at the available modules for reference (the techniques module is a good one).

-## Building the site with custom content

-The ATT&CK Website is designed support an evolving knowledge base.
-The content seen on the site is generated from data in STIX2.0 JSON format.
-The data used on the live site at [attack.mitre.org](https://attack.mitre.org) can be found on our [mitre/cti](https://github.com/mitre/cti) github repo.

-You can generate the website using custom content by replacing the STIX bundles in `/data/stix/`:
-- `enterprise-attack.json` is the bundle for the enterprise domain.
-- `mobile-attack.json` is the bundle for the mobile domain.
-- the `*_old.json` bundles are updated automatically when the site is built, and are used for generating Matrix timestamps. `old_dates.json` is used for fallback timestamps for the matrices.
-You typically won't need to replace these files.

-Users wishing to make changes to the ATT&CK website visual theme should take a look at our scss source files in `attack-theme/static/style`.
-Changes to the colors defined in `_colors.scss` should automatically propagate across the site.
-Users wishing to make changes to the layout of pages should modify the templates found in `attack-theme/templates`.
-Major additions or changes will typically require modification of the python modules in `modules/` in addition to the templates.

-The logos used in the header, footer, and on the landing page of the website can be easily changed.
-Simply find their keys in the `settings_dict` of `modules/config.py`, and update their values to point to the new images.